shgutte/wiseconnect/examples/snippets/ble/gatt_long_read/readme.md

     **![serial_port](resources/readme/serial_port.png)**

+### 3.1 Project Setup

+- **SoC Mode**
+  - **Silicon Labs SiWx91x SoC**: Follow the [Getting Started with SiWx91x SoC](https://docs.silabs.com/) to setup the example to work with SiWx91x SoC and Simplicity Studio.
+- **NCP Mode**
+  - **Silicon Labs EFx32 Host** Follow the [Getting Started with EFx32](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/) to setup the example to work with EFx32 and Simplicity Studio.

+### 3.2 NCP Mode - Host Interface

+By default, the application is configured to use the SPI bus for interfacing between Host platforms(EFR32MG21) and the SiWx91x EVK.

 ## 4 Application Build Environment

-### 4.1 Configure the Application
+## 4.1 Application Configuration Parameters

-The application can be configured to suit user requirements and development environment.
-Read through the following sections and make any changes if needed.
+The application can be configured to suit your requirements and development environment.
+Read through the following sections and make any changes needed.

-1. In the Project explorer pane of the IDE,
+**4.1.1** In the Project explorer pane of the IDE, expand the **ble_gatt_long_read** folder and open the **app.c** file.
-Open **app.c** file.

 ![](resources/readme/blegattlrapplicationconfigurations.png)

    - **GATT_ROLE** refers the GATT role of the Silicon Labs device,